mercury1o1/mercury1o1.github.io/_pages/about.md

 Interests in history, astronomy, games, novels .etc; Rank A in cs2 in 5e;Anime expert(?) (others said,I don't admit that);

-Wechat number: no data; Sina Weibo: 404 not found
+Wechat number: no data; Sina Weibo: 404 not found; WeChat official account: